 Darkness cast a hush over the burial grounds.
 The teardrop moons of Chascadia shined more brightly as the sun faded.
-A shadow that stretched across the Healer’s grave melted away.
+Shadows that stretched across the Healer’s grave melted away.

 A woman with hair as white as snow stood at the foot of the stone.
 The skin around her eyes and lips crinkled, deepening wrinkles that had grown with age.
 She drew in a breath.

 “I suppose you had to leave us sooner or later, Healer.”